tomevans1122/Machine-Learning/README.md

 ```
 It was tricky to retrieve the required data, so I created a new CSV file with just the data I wanted (unix time and temperature) to ease the process.
 I did that via:  *creating_new_csv.py*

+## The models

+Temperature changes throughout the year intuitively follow a non-linear pattern.
+Nontheless I used both linear and non-linear machine learning models to see which models were more succesful.
+I used the sklearn library to employ these models:

+1. Linear Model
+   - Linear Regression
+2. Non linear models
+   - Decision Tree Regression
+   - Random Forrest Regression